baekur-online/judy-fong-online/stories/malabar.md

 bathrooms required 50 cents to a euro to use. this was in restaurants or near tourist attractions.

+Le Champs d'elysée was like being transported to Elizabethean times when people didn't bathe so they covered up their stench with smoke and abundant perfume.

 ## Food

 Ate delicious apricots, strawberries, and loquat. the strawberries were a bit tart. the loquat was quite large from the outdoor market.